 She offers love a concession of sorts but barely: “love comes very close to another emotion.
 Friendship.
 It is my profound belief that friendship is a nobler feeling than love.
 Love fizzles out.
 Friendship....endures....Friendship is simple, it needs no affectation, no embellishment, no multiple exclamation marks....Lovers tend to stay in the same place.
 Friends’ paths diverge, and diverge widely: we grow up, we move countries, we pursue different passions, other people enter our lives.”

 She uses the term friendship when she’s actually describing another form of love.
 Non-sexual but love all the same.
-The kind you’d see between siblings, parent-child, utter strangers who become lifelong friends.
+The kind you’d see between siblings, parent-child that go beyond familial or filial love.
+The kind you see between utter strangers who become lifelong friends.
 This sort of soul-mate friendship, like love, is not an "emotion" but a commitment.
 A commitment to the happiness of the other that is liberating, not enslaving.

 She then declares, “love fizzles out”.